Python-Optional/optional.py/README.md

     print(thing)
     ```

-6. You **can't** get the value without first checking for presence:
+6. But you **can't** get the value without first checking for presence:
     ```python
     thing = some_func_returning_an_optional()
     print(thing.get()) # **will raise an exception**